 Cultivation of marijuana is also treated as a possession crime, with the same weight limits and penalties.

 Sale of any amount of marijuana is a felony in Nebraska, carrying between one year in jail and as many as 20 years in prison, plus a possible $25,000 fine.
 Sale of cannabis to a minor, or within 1,000 feet of a school or another prohibited zone, is punishable by at least one year in prison and as many as 50 years in prison.
+Any subsequent offenses are subject to a mandatory minimum sentence of three years, up to a maximum of life in prison.

 Hash and Concentrates